insert-waffle/password-generator/README.md

 ## Operational Notes

--   Redis data is lost on container restart
+- Redis data is lost on container restart (intentional)
--   This is intentional
 - Use container healthchecks in production
--   Consider running behind fail2ban or WAF
+- Consider running behind a WAF or fail2ban

 View logs: